Coat of Many Colors (song): Original coat

-Dolly says the original coat was used for various other purposes but her mother did make a new one to use on display in her Chasing Rainbows Museum at Dollywood.
-(Wagoner also donated the framed dry cleaning receipt–on which Parton composed the song–to the museum, where it now hangs.)
+Parton stated that the original coat was dismantled and used for various other purposes, but her mother did make a new one to use on display in her Chasing Rainbows Museum at Dollywood.
+Wagoner also donated the framed dry cleaning receipt–on which Parton composed the song–to the museum, where it now hangs.

 Interpretations by other artists

 Shania Twain recorded a cover version of the song on the 2003 Parton tribute album Just Because I'm a Woman: Songs of Dolly Parton, with accompaniment by Alison Krauss and Union Station.
 This version peaked at #57 on the Billboard Hot Country Singles & Tracks chart based only on unsolicited airplay.
 Other cover versions include a 1976 recording by Emmylou Harris on her Reprise Records debut Pieces of the Sky; decades later, Harris performed the song live in 2017 for the getTV special A Nashville Christmas.
 A recording of the song by Eva Cassidy was released on the 2008 posthumous collection Somewhere.
 Scottish comedian Billy Connolly recorded a version in 1975 on his album Get Right Intae Him (Unicorn Artists).
 This was a serious version unlike his comical song "D.I.V.O.R.C.E." which parodied "D-I-V-O-R-C-E", made popular by Tammy Wynette and also covered by Parton.
 Melinda Schneider and Beccy Cole covered the song on their album Great Women of Country (2014).
-In 2022, Brandi Carlile and Pink performed the song together during Parton’s induction to the Rock and Roll Hall of Fame.
+In 2022, Brandi Carlile and Pink performed the song together during Parton's induction to the Rock and Roll Hall of Fame.